TEACHER

 1. Born in 1946

-3. Not tied to a specific teaching practice (tradition) or school, but rather to the goals of Mahayana and Vajrayana in general (The Integral** Path to Perfection), set forth in Tibetan and Indian standard works of Buddhism and mysticism.
+3. He is not tied to a specific teaching practice (tradition) or school, but rather to the goals of Mahayana and Vajrayana in general ("The Integral** Path to Perfection"), set forth in reliable Tibetan and Indian standard works of buddhism and mysticism.
+For those who think in categories the teaching line belongs to the "Tibetan Order of Thunderbolt".

 the 2 forms of the mighty protectors of the teachings (peaceful and wrathful)